 OTHER POTENTIAL FEDERAL FUNDS

 There are several additional sources of federal transportation funding, but because they are unpredictable, we did not include them in our estimates.
-These include large, competitive grants such as as RAISE grants (formerly known as BUILD and TIGER) and Infrastructure for Rebuilding America (INFRA) grants; Congressional member items (i.e. earmarks); infrastructure funding (such as the proposed American Jobs Plan); and funding from economic recovery acts (such as the Coronavirus Aid, Relief, and Economic Security (CARES) Act, the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA), and the American Rescue Plan).
-In addition, the next iteration of the federal transportation bill (currently the FAST Act) could include additional funding.
+These include large, competitive grants such as as RAISE grants (formerly known as BUILD and TIGER) and Infrastructure for Rebuilding America (INFRA) grants; Congressional member items (i.e. earmarks); federal infrastructure programs (such as the Inflation Reduction Act); and funding from economic recovery acts (such as the Coronavirus Aid, Relief, and Economic Security (CARES) Act, the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA), and the American Rescue Plan).
+In addition, the next iteration of the federal transportation bill could include additional funding.